adrdsouza/rotten/docs/optimization/shop-page-viewport-optimization.md

 ---

-*This optimization provides a foundation for world-class e-commerce performance while maintaining the premium aesthetic and user experience expected from the Damned Designs brand.*
+*This optimization provides a foundation for world-class e-commerce performance while maintaining the premium aesthetic and user experience expected from the Rotten Hand brand.*